ibm-cloud-docs/vpc/pps-review.md

 As a service provider, you are responsible for managing your consumer account IDs.
 Currently, the tracking or validating of account IDs is not supported.
 For more information, see [Responsibilities for managing consumer account IDs](/docs/vpc?topic=vpc-pps-consumer-account-id-responsibilities&interface=ui).
 {: attention}

-If your default policy is set to **Review**, or if you have account policies set to **Review**, you are notified of incoming connection requests.
+If your default policy is set to **Review**, or if you have the account policies set to **Review**, you are notified of incoming connection requests.
 You can choose to **Permit**, **Deny**, or **Revoke** these requests.
 On the Private Path service's Details page, you can also view connection requests that were permitted, denied, or expired.
 {: shortdesc}

-You can choose from three options when working with connection requests:
+You can choose from three options when you're working with connection requests:

 * **Permit** - Permits the account's request to connect to the service.
-Examine the originating account ID to ensure the connection request is legitimate.
-You should only accept requests from known sources.
+Examine the originating account ID to make sure that the connection request is legitimate.
+You should accept requests only from known sources.
 If you do not recognize this request, you can deny it or let it expire automatically.

 * **Deny** - Denies the account's request to connect to the service.
 If you deny a request and later want to permit it, the consumer must create a new connection request by creating a Virtual Private Endpoint (VPE) gateway.